 Buying or having a custom piece of live edge furniture built does not have to be a daunting prospect.
 You can start small with a simple side table or entryway stand and move on to bigger projects if you like the way it looks in your home.
 Some styles of furniture crafted using live edge wood slabs are used in rustic bathroom vanities, wood countertops, rustic beds, live edge mantels, wood slab desk, accent tables, rustic coffee tables, burl wood furniture and more the only limit is the imagination.

 If you are especially concerned about including a piece in your home, get more involved in the selection process.
 You can find an established local craftsman who will custom build a dining table or other project for you.
 You can also find craftsman on the internet with great reviews that specialize in live edge slab furniture.
-Many of these artists will allow you to hand-select the wood of your choice, as well as the legs or other accessories that will complete your project.
+The artists may allow you to hand-select the wood of your choice, as well as the legs or other accessories that will complete your project.

 Because each live edge wood slab is completely unique, with knots, checking and other imperfections that make furniture one of a kind.
 Your craftsman will be able to steer you in the right direction.